 Disclaimer: The final amount equals the actual time spent, and depends on complexity of application, completeness of application etc.

 Apply for a RAPID number(PDF, 27KB)

-The Duty Planner is available Monday–Friday between 8:00am and 5:00pm.
-The duty planner can be contacted on 06 349 0001, or you can come in to the Council Customer Services area at 101 Guyton Street and ask to speak with them.
+The duty planner is available Monday–Friday between 8:30am and 3.00pm.
+The duty planner can be contacted on 06 349 0001 or you can come in to council customer services at 101 Guyton Street and ask to speak with them.

 A section 223 certificate is an approval issued for a survey plan for a subdivision.
 Once all the subdivision consent conditions have been met, you need to apply for a section 224(c) certificate, which is essentially a certificate confirming all conditions of the resource consent have been met.

 The section 223 certificate must be lodged within five years from the date the subdivision consent is issued.
 The section 224(c) certificate must be lodged within three years from the date the section 223 certificate was issued.